Collie News, sport and weather

 Local News

-The Mail’s most read of 2016 – number 6: Gladys’s fundraiser for cancer

-The Mail's 6th most read story of 2016: Ninety-year-old Collie local Gladys Fraser is on a mission to ...
+Two haul trucks and their trays (four oversized, escorted loads in total) are scheduled to be transported from ...

-The Mail’s most read of 2016 – number 7: Man found with serious injuries on roadside
+The Mail’s most read of 2016 – number 1: Harvey firefighters stared death in the face trying to save Yarloop

-The Mail's 7th most read story of 2016: Police charged a man in relation to an incident in ...
+The Mail's most read story of 2016: A Harvey firefighter has described an inferno that crashed "like a ...

+The Industry Road Safety Alliance South West and Shire of Collie representatives meet to discuss road safety in ...

-The Mail’s most read of 2016 – number 8: Fire diversion leads unexpected visitors to Collie
+The Mail’s most read of 2016 – number 2: Driver smashes through Collie homes

-The Mail's 8th most read story of 2016: Thousands of unexpected visitors passed through Collie on Thursday after ...

-The Mail’s most read of 2016 – number 9: Man arrested after forced entry into wrong home and choking woman

-The Mail's 9th most read story of 2016: A 33-year-old man from Collie was arrested and charged with ...
+The Mail's 2nd most read story of 2016: A Collie man is lucky to be alive after smashing ...

 Latest News